octavian-ganea/equidock_public/README.md

 Get RMSD numbers from our papers using `python -m src.test_all_methods.eval_pdb_outputset`.
 You can use this script to evaluate all other baselines.
 Baselines' output PDB files are also provided in  `test_sets_pdb/`

 ### Note on steric clashes
-Some clashes are possible in our model and we are working on this issue.
-Our current solution is described here: https://github.com/octavian-ganea/equidock_public/issues/5, see `inference_rigid.py#L19`.
+Some clashes are possible in our model and we are working on mitigating this issue.
+Our current solution is a postprocessing clash removal step in `inference_rigid.py#L19`.
+Output files for DB5 are in `test_sets_pdb/db5_equidock_no_clashes_results/`.